rocketstation/black-box/README.md

 `skin` - will be removed from props & passed to Fela.combineRules

+`class` - will be removed from props & added to generated classes

 `key` - will be passed to the root component

 ## Motivation